Frequently Asked Questions from Registrants

 No, but you must adhere to the College’s Professional Standards and Guidelines Regarding Duty to Report Health Professionals.

-If a physician health concern is identified during the investigation of a complaint, the complaint process is put on hold and the matter is then directed to the College’s Physician Health Program.
+If a registrant health concern is identified during the investigation of a complaint, the complaint process is put on hold and the matter is then directed to the College’s Health and Practice Program.

-Will participation in the College’s Physician Health Program be included in a Certificate of Professional Conduct (CPC)?
+Will participation in the College’s Health and Practice Program be included in a Certificate of Professional Conduct (CPC)?

 Yes.
 The purpose of the Certificate of Professional Conduct is to inform the regulatory work of other Colleges where you are licensed.
 If your health condition gives rise to a need for regulatory oversight or intervention, it is the duty of the College to provide this information.